 By choosing the right payment model, you will offer a service at a price your customers are willing to pay for.
 In order to be successful and continue to innovate, you need to be profitable.
 When considering different pricing models or a combination of a few, keep your profit margins in mind.

 This means understanding every cost of your business.
 You should know how much it costs for you to offer your services and what each client costs.
 Think about instructor costs, rent, equipment cost and how much you need to charge to make a profit.
 With the correct knowledge, you can price your services well and understand how viable your pricing structure will be.

 Regardless of what price you land on for your services, it doesn’t mean you can’t experiment.
 It might take a few attempts to get your optimal pricing.
 Don’t experiment blindly, track and analyze data especially in the first few months of operation to get the right pricing model.
 Look at the reports from your gym management software so that you can make data-driven decisions that are based on results.

 Experiment with promotions, pricing models, and discount options.
 After a few months, you should be able to see what the most popular option is and pinpoint where you need to make changes.
 If the pricing structure is difficult to understand or your customers are finding it hard to use, all these things will impact the customer experience, potentially harming your client base and profits.

 How you determine the right price for your business requires strategy and thorough planning.
-The perfect pricing model for your fitness business may be a combination of payment options.
+The perfect pricing model for your fitness business may be a combination of payment options and onsite and online offerings.
 By effectively pricing your business you can target potential clients, increase revenue and grow your brand.